grafana/grafana/docs/sources/panels/transformations/types-options.md

 * Series 1: labels Server=ServerA
 * Series 2: labels Datacenter=EU

-This will first result in these two tables
+This will first result in these two tables:

 | Time                | Server  | Value |
 | ------------------- | ------- | ----- |